South Carolina stays No. 1 in women’s AP Top 25 despite loss | Times Leader

 Click here to subscribe today or Login.

-South Carolina remained the No. 1 team in on Monday despite experiencing its first loss of the season last week.
+South Carolina remained the No. 1 team in The Associated Press women’s college basketball poll on Monday despite experiencing its first loss of the season last week.

-The Thursday on a last-second shot.
-South Carolina, which , still received 22 of the 30 first-place votes from a national media panel to stay the top choice in the poll.
+The Gamecocks (13-1, 1-1 SEC) fell to Missouri 70-69 in overtime Thursday on a last-second shot.
+South Carolina, which rebounded with a victory on Sunday, still received 22 of the 30 first-place votes from a national media panel to stay the top choice in the poll.

 Coach Dawn Staley’s squad has beat five top-10 teams this season, including the No. 2 team twice.
 Stanford remained in second place.